whizpool/ibm-feedback/README.md

 IBM Feedback currently supports the following types of ratings:
  - **Star**
-    - 1 to 5 start rating.
+    - 1 to 5 stars rating.
  - **Smily**
-	- 3 type of smilies rating.
+	- 3 types of smilies rating.
  - **Number**
 	-	1 to 5 Number rating